Air Canada Boeing 767 returns safely to Madrid after engine issue

 Spain’s Transport Minister Jose Luis Abalos, who had made his way to the airport in the capital, took to Twitter to congratulate the pilot and crew for their expertise.

-Air Canada said in a statement that the plane circled for four hours “to use up fuel and lighten the aircraft for a safe landing” in Madrid after an engine issue and reported rupture of one of its 10 tyres.
+Air Canada said in a statement while the plane was airborne that it had to use up fuel before returning to Madrid after an engine issue and reported rupture of one of its 10 tires.

-“The aircraft, a Boeing 767-300, is designed to operate safely on one engine and our pilots are professionally and fully trained for this event,” Air Canada said in a statement.
+“The aircraft, a Boeing 767-300, is designed to operate on one engine and our pilots are fully trained for this eventuality,” Air Canada said.

-Canada’s largest carrier said there were no reported injuries and customers will be provided hotels and rebooked on other flights.

 Earlier on Monday, social media lit up with videos of a plane flying less than a kilometer over Madrid.